 But your paying is not over yet!
 Once it’s all said and done, you’ll also have to pay the agent’s commission… and that typically comes out of your pocket.

-So, to answer the question, “who pays when selling land in Wilmington,” the answer is that you’ll pay over and over and the buyer or their bank will pay you once.
+So, to answer the question, “who pays when selling land in Eastern,” the answer is that you’ll pay over and over and the buyer or their bank will pay you once.

 A lot of sellers are realizing that this is not the best way to sell, especially if you don’t have the cash in hand to cover those expensive up-front costs.
 Sure, it’s nice to gamble on the possibility of getting a higher selling price (although you might not get what you’re asking for the land); it’s no wonder why so many sellers are looking for a faster way to sell land – by getting a fast cash offer and bypassing all of the costly and complicated steps, above.